nazarja/uptime-monitoring-app/README.md

 - Edit and delete 'checks'
 - Workers perform 'checks' at appropriate times and alerts users when check state changes
 - checks run once per minute

-- Use of Twilio API for SMS sending is using hand crafted HTTP requests
-- Filesystem used to store JSON docs instead of MongoDB